Skip to main content

 Be aware of these gaps when planning your trigger setup:

-• Inbound webhook endpoint: Duvo does not currently expose a dedicated URL that external systems can POST events to.
-To start a Job when an external system fires a webhook (for example, a form submission service, payment processor, or custom app), set up a lightweight webhook handler on your side that calls the Duvo API POST /v1/runs endpoint.
+Duvo does not currently expose a dedicated URL that external systems can POST events to.
+To start a Run when an external system fires a webhook (for example, a form submission service, payment processor, or custom app), set up a lightweight webhook handler on your side that calls the Duvo API POST /teams/{teamId}/runs endpoint.
 Pass the event payload as the run context.
 Retry logic, signing secret verification, and payload mapping are handled by your webhook handler, not by Duvo.
-See Running Assignments via API for the full run API reference.
+See Running Agents via API for the full run API reference.

-• Multiple SOPs per assignment: An assignment with multiple trigger types enabled must use a single SOP for all triggers.
-You cannot assign different SOPs to different trigger types on the same assignment.
+An agent with multiple trigger types enabled must use a single AOP for all triggers.
+You cannot assign different AOPs to different trigger types on the same agent.

 API Trigger

-Every assignment can also be started via the Public API.
-The Triggers section of the Setup tab includes a collapsed API trigger card that shows a ready-to-use curl example pre-filled with your assignment’s ID:
+Every agent can also be started via the Public API.
+The Triggers section of the Setup tab includes a collapsed API trigger card that shows a ready-to-use curl example pre-filled with your agent’s ID:

-The message field is optional — include it to pass an initial prompt to the assignment when starting the Job.
-API keys can be created under Team Settings → API Keys.
-For a full reference of run options (sandbox files, webhooks, and polling), see Running Assignments via API.
+The message field is optional — include it to pass an initial prompt to the agent when starting the Run.
+API keys can be created under Your Profile → API keys (scoped to a single team or to all teams you can access), or under Team Settings → API keys by users with the Manager role or above.
+For a full reference of run options (sandbox files, webhooks, and polling), see Running Agents via API.